ibm-cloud-docs/mqcloud/mqoc_configure_chl_ssl.md

 {{site.data.keyword.attribute-definition-list}}

-# Enabling TLS security for MQ channels in MQ on Cloud
+# Enabling TLS security for MQ channels in {{site.data.keyword.mq_short}}
 {: #mqoc_configure_chl_ssl}

-MQ on Cloud queue managers older than version 9.2.1 revision 2 were configured by default without TLS security.
+{{site.data.keyword.mq_short}} queue managers older than version 9.2.1 revision 2 were configured by default without TLS security.
 Later versions have TLS security on administration and application channels.
 This guide explains TLS security and allows you to upgrade earlier queue managers to the same security level as the newer ones.
 The later sections show how to download the required certificates for applications to connect to your queue manager.

-The application or administration software needs to trust a public certificate for the MQ on Cloud queue manager certificate.
+The application or administration software needs to trust a public certificate for the {{site.data.keyword.mq_short}} queue manager certificate.
 This can be the issuer certificate, or the individual queue manager certificate.
-Both are available for download from the MQ on Cloud service console.
+Both are available for download from the {{site.data.keyword.mq_short}} service console.

-You will need to gather some data from your MQ on Cloud queue instance:
+You will need to gather some data from your {{site.data.keyword.mq_short}} queue instance:

 1. The administration user's username and password.
 1. An application user's username and password.
 1. The certificate chain ending in the queue manager certificate, starting from the root CA certificate.
 1. The description of the queue manager formatted in JSON (called CCDT data).

-The following paragraphs will guide you through gathering the data from the MQ on Cloud console, and will also guide you through the process of setting up a keystore to manage trusted public certificates on your local machine.
+The following paragraphs will guide you through gathering the data from the {{site.data.keyword.mq_short}} console, and will also guide you through the process of setting up a keystore to manage trusted public certificates on your local machine.
 Subsequent pages linked from the end of this document will show you how to remotely administer using TLS, and also how to connect the C and JMS MQ samples to the queue manager.